 The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Governors where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

-- Competitive tender for the appointment of external and internal auditors; - ICT procurement followed three quote requirements; and - Regular review of contracts, obtaining like-for-like quotations from different sources and changing suppliers to secure value for money.
+- · ICT and catering equipment procurement followed three quote requirements; and - Regular review of contracts, obtaining like-for-like quotations from different sources and changing suppliers to secure value for money.

 THE PURPOSE OF THE SYSTEM OF INTERNAL CONTROL